official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 Prime Minister to use his power and influence to focus it on the United Nations, on getting the inspectors back in and on giving Saddam Hussein a real fright to get him to co-operate.
-They weren’t talking about military action … [T]he whole flavour … was, ‘Any decisions on this are a long way away’ …”82
+They weren’t talking about military action … [T]he whole flavour … was, ‘Any decisions on this are a long way away’ …”[^82]

 238. Lord Wilson also explained that Mr Cook had made a number of points in January 1998, about the need to be “ready to use force if necessary, because not being ready … would undermine leverage over Saddam Hussein; and … the United States were clear they had legal authority to take action whereas our legal advice was more nuanced …
-[T]hose are things you could transpose” to March 2002.83
+[T]hose are things you could transpose” to March 2002.[^83]

-239. Mr Straw told the Inquiry that there was “great anxiety about the intentions of the Bush Administration”.84
+239. Mr Straw told the Inquiry that there was “great anxiety about the intentions of the Bush Administration”.[^84]

-240. Mr Straw added that he “would have been fairly circumspect” about his own views in the discussion.85 He would not “have spilled out all the things that I was saying to the Prime Minister in private”, not least because he was “concerned about the matter leaking”.
+240. Mr Straw added that he “would have been fairly circumspect” about his own views in the discussion.[^85] He would not “have spilled out all the things that I was saying to the Prime Minister in private”, not least because he was “concerned about the matter leaking”.

 241. Mr Campbell wrote that Cabinet was not exactly divided but there was “a lot of concern” about where policy on Iraq was going.
-It was not a “row” but it had immediately been briefed to the press as one.86 The next day the papers were “full of division, threats of resignation over Iraq”, which were “untrue”.
+It was not a “row” but it had immediately been briefed to the press as one.[^86] The next day the papers were “full of division, threats of resignation over Iraq”, which were “untrue”.

-81 Public hearing, 25 January 2011, page 73.
+[^81]: Public hearing, 25 January 2011, page 73.
-82 Public hearing, 25 January 2011, pages 73-74.
+[^82]: Public hearing, 25 January 2011, pages 73-74.
-83 Public hearing, 25 January 2011, pages 73-74.
+[^83]: Public hearing, 25 January 2011, pages 73-74.
-84 Public hearing, 8 February 2011, page 36.
+[^84]: Public hearing, 8 February 2011, page 36.
-85 Public hearing, 8 February 2011, page 38.
+[^85]: Public hearing, 8 February 2011, page 38.
-86 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^86]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown

 429

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford242.
-In questions to Mr Cook later that day, Mr Dalyell asked for confirmation that the
-House of Commons would be consulted before a commitment to military action, not after.87 Mr Cook responded that Mr Blair had said no decision had been taken, and no one anticipated one being taken in the near or medium future.
+242. In questions to Mr Cook later that day, Mr Dalyell asked for confirmation that the House of Commons would be consulted before a commitment to military action, not after.[^87] Mr Cook responded that Mr Blair had said no decision had been taken, and no one anticipated one being taken in the near or medium future.
 Mr Cook added:

 “Indeed, there is no timetable or process by which such a decision could be taken.